cortl0/logger/README.md

     logger_.log("message_0: message will be output allways\n");
     logger_.log(cortl::logger::logger::level::none , "message_1: message will never be output\n");
     logger_.log(cortl::logger::logger::level::fatal , "message_2: message will be output in fatal mode and higher\n");
-    logger_.log(cortl::logger::logger::level::info , "message_3: message will be output in info mode and higher\n");
+    log_warning("message_3: user-friendly message will be output in warning mode and higher");
     log_verbose("message_4: user-friendly message will be output in verbose mode and higher");
     log_trace("message_5: user-friendly message will be output in trace mode but will not be output now according to the defined logging level (debug)");